← All varieties

 Lamb Abbey Pearmain

-A seedling from the Newtown Pippin, the celebrated American apple.
-It was grown in 1804 by Mrs. Malcolm, the wife of Niel Malcolm, Esq., of Lamb Abbey, near Dartford, in Kent, England.
-It is figured in the Transactions of the London Horticultural Society, vol. viii, p.
-267, and also in Ronalds' Pyrus Malus Brentfordiensis, plate xxi, fig. 2.
+Lamb Abbey Pearmain is a seedling raised from a pip of the Newtown Pippin, the celebrated American apple.
+It was grown in 1804 by Mrs. Malcolm, wife of Niel Malcolm, Esq., of Lamb Abbey, near Dartford, in Kent, England — though Bunyard places the raising more broadly at "the end of the eighteenth century."
+The variety is figured in the Transactions of the London Horticultural Society, vol. viii, p.
+267, and in Ronalds' Pyrus Malus Brentfordiensis, plate xxi, fig. 2.
+By Bunyard's time (1920) it was of good quality but little grown.

 Tree